cpe-adventurer/cpe-adventurer/README.md

   -
   - Languages: Systemverilog, C/C++, Python
   - Libraries: UVM, cocotb
-  - Area of Interest: Cloud, Flash, FPGA, ASIC
+  - Area of Interest: Cloud, High Frequency Trading, Flash, FPGA, ASIC

 <!---
 cpe-adventurer/cpe-adventurer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.